rdrdtheta/irr/README.md

 Example Code
 ------------

-To use this function goes as follows:
+Using this function goes as follows:

 ``` r
 cash_flow <- c(-5000, 100, 200, 300, 300, 600, 700, 1400, 1300, 1200, 300, 100)